Simon & Halbig Antique Bisque Dolls 1869+ German

 Simon & Halbig is known for their fine bisque doll heads and innovation in the doll industry and like most German porcelain manufacturers they did not make doll bodies, these were purchased from others.
 Simon & Halbig supplied bisque doll heads to many other well known doll manufacturers.

 German firms; C.M.
-Bergmann, Carl Bergner, Catterfelder / Trautmann, Cuno & Otto Dressel, R. Eekhoff, Hamburger & Company, Heinrich Handwerck, Adolf Hülß also spelled Hülss, Kammer & Reinhardt, Louis Lindner & Sohn (doll mark LL & S), Franz Schmidt, Schoenau & Hoffmeister, Strobel & Wilken, Welsch & Company, Hugo Wiegand, Wiesenthal, Schindel & Kallenberg and Adolf Wislizenus.
-French firms; Fleischmann & Bloedel, Jumeau, some Elie Martin ondine swimming dolls, Roullet et Decamps and SFBJ.
+Bergmann, Carl Bergner, Catterfelder / Trautmann, Cuno & Otto Dressel, R. Eekhoff, Hamburger & Company, Heinrich Handwerck, Adolf Hulss, Kammer & Reinhardt, Louis Lindner & Sohn doll mark LL & S, Franz Schmidt, Schoenau & Hoffmeister, Strobel & Wilken, Welsch & Company, Hugo Wiegand, Wiesenthal, Schindel & Kallenberg and Adolf Wislizenus.Â

-Antique Simon & Halbig Dolls Identified
+Simon & Halbig Antique Dolls Identified

 ca. 1912 Simon & Halbig doll mold 120 face, 22″, bisque socket head, sleep eyes, open mouth, jointed composition body, like K & R Mein Liebling dolls face.